pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/continuous-delivery/spinnaker.md

 kubectl apply -f secrets.yaml
 ```

 As you can see above you can set any environment variables required for the specific providers you plan to use in your Pulumi app.
-Learn more about provider setup [here](https://www.pulumi.com/docs/intro/cloud-providers/).
+Learn more about [provider setup](https://www.pulumi.com/docs/intro/cloud-providers/).
 For private Git repos, you can save the Personal Access Token used to clone your repo into the batch job container.
 Then when you configure the Stage in your Spinnaker Pipeline you can reference the same key names in the URL you specify.
 For example, `https://$(GIT_USERNAME):$(GIT_PAT)@github.com/owner/repo`.
 The env vars will automatically resolve to the values as per your Secret resource inside the pre-configured job container.